 - Sampling and testing of the products using NIS standards

-- Report of inspections and test results compiled by State Offices, and moved to Product Certification Directorate.
+- Report of inspections and test results compiled by State Offices, and moved to the Product Certification Directorate.
 They evaluate and recommend for SON approval.

 Voluntary Product Certification Scheme (NIS Mark of Quality)

-This is an award of excellence for products that consistently meet the requirements of the Nigerian Industrial Standards during production, and at the market.
+This is an award of excellence for products that consistently meet the requirements of the Nigerian Industrial Standards during production and at the market.

 The manufacturer must have in-plant laboratory facilities.
 The SON allows the manufacturer to display the NIS Quality Mark on certified products.